Wounded US Marine veteran recalls ‘powerful’ moment before Lightning’s Stanley Cup game

 Van Trees works with the Lightning organization to select guests to be honored during the national anthem, a program that began over eight years ago.
 Van Trees told Fox News that this program is one of many the Lightning run as a part of their long-standing relationship with the military community in Tampa Bay.

 "It dates back to when Mr. Vinik bought the Lightning.
-He has a commitment to the veterans -- his father served -- and when he bought the Lightning, he quickly became aware that Tampa is the home of two combat commands (MacDill Air Force Base and the United States Central Command) … and we have one of the highest concentrations of veterans."
+He has a commitment to the veterans -- his father served -- and when he bought the Lightning, he quickly became aware that Tampa is the home of two combat commands (at MacDill Air Force Base) … and we have one of the highest concentrations of veterans."

 According to the Florida Department of Veterans’ Affairs, there are 1,525,400 veterans in the state of Florida as of 2017.
 The state has the third-largest veteran population in the nation, behind California and Texas.